quicwg/base-drafts/draft-ietf-quic-transport.md

 many packets that are marked ECT(0), ECT(1) or ECN-CE.
 Thus the endpoint can determine if the endpoints and path is ECN capable.

-The ACK_ECN frame will, when received, confirm that the path direction supports ECN if the counters show a correct amount of packets received for a valid and expected counter combination.
+When ACK_ECN is received, the counter values can be used to confirm the expected number of marks were received.
 ECT marked packets can become remarked as CE along the path between the peers.
 The ACK_ECN counters are added together and compared to total number of ACKed packets, if the sum of the counters are equal too or larger than the number of ACKed packets then the path is ECN capable.
 This capability check thus has verified that one direction of the path between the peers is free from issues with ECN bleaching and that the application does not experience problems with access to the ECN field in the IP header.
 In this case the marking of the generated packets with ECT continues.

 If an ACK frame (not the ACK_ECN frame) is used to acknowledge reception of packets that was marked as ECT in the sender, or if the comparision of the